Lyse Doucet: Career

 In February 2022, alongside Clive Myrie, she contributed to the BBC's coverage of the Russian invasion of Ukraine, from Kyiv.

+Doucet was criticised in December 2024 for suggesting that Jewish people living in Syria would want to return to Damascus following the end of the Bashar al-Assad regime.
+Reporting from the Syrian capital, Doucet said: “This is one of the most diverse countries in the Middle East…you can see it here in the Old City, all the different quarters, Jewish, Muslim, Christian - they're all here and they want to believe they have a space now as Syria embarks on this new chapter.”
+In response, Daniel Sugarman, Director of Public Affairs at the Board of Deputies of British Jews stated: "You may find a ‘Jewish Quarter’ in Damascus.
+You won't find Jews to interview, though...
+After hideous state repression (starting well before the Assad regime), the number of Jews there is now three."

+Doucet's debut book, The Finest Hotel in Kabul: A People's History of Afghanistan (Hutchinson Heinemann), was longlisted for the 2025 Baillie Gifford Prize.
+The book was described in The Sunday Times Justin Marozzi as "a love letter to Afghanistan and its people" and in The Financial Times by Charles Clover as "a meditation on memory, resilience and the strange intimacy of public spaces".

 Other activities

 Doucet is a former Council Member of the Royal Institute of International Affairs (Chatham House).
 She is a founding member of the Marie Colvin Journalists' Network along with Lindsey Hilsum and Lady Jane Wellesley, a trustee of the Frontline Club for journalists, and a member of the Canadian Journalism Forum on Trauma and Violence.
 She is also involved with Friends of Aschiana UK, which supports working street children in Afghanistan, and is an honorary patron of Canadian Crossroads International.
 Doucet takes pride in her ancestry and attends the Acadian World Congress, which is held every five years.
-She notes: "It would be hypocritical to spend all my time learning about other tribes if I were to neglect my own."
+She said: "It would be hypocritical to spend all my time learning about other tribes if I were to neglect my own."